Ford brake service

 Why should I choose my Ford dealership for brake repair?

 There are many mistakes that can be made while repairing your brake system.
 Errors such as not measuring rotor thickness and installing brake pads backward happen more often than you’d think.
 Not cleaning the brake slides and hardware before installation are also common occurrences.
-Any of these oversights can result in costly damage to your vehicle.
+Any of these oversights can result in costly damages to your vehicle.

 There are over 35,000 factory-trained Ford technicians across America ready to service your car, truck or SUV.
 Their training has been developed by the same company that designed, engineered and built your vehicle.
 This means they have the knowledge, original equipment manufacturer (OEM) parts, tools and training to help ensure your service is done correctly the first time.
 Other benefits of dealership installation include: